-R2 will bring to life the technologies driving innovation and disruption, debate current and future business models, and give retailers a clear vision into what’s being deployed today, what’s possible, what to avoid, and what to plan for in the next wave of payments and commerce disruption.
+R2 brought to life the technologies driving innovation and disruption, debated current and future business models, and gave retailers a clear vision into what’s being deployed today, what’s possible, what to avoid, and what to plan for in the next wave of payments and commerce disruption.

-CEO’s, heads of business units, industry visionaries, academics, and thought leaders all descend on Chicago for 2+ days of dialogs that will ultimately define the strategic course of retail.
+CEO’s, heads of business units, industry visionaries, academics, and thought leaders all joined PYMNTS.com for 2+ days of dialogs that will ultimately define the strategic course of retail.

 Plenti at American Express

 National Restaurant Association

 Citi Retail Services

 Brigade Society POS/Blood & Sand